AndresRicoM/graph-topology/README.md

-Topological analysis of infections for NFC beacon infection tracking tags.
+Topological analysis and search functions for graph nodes.